favonia/cloudflare-ddns/docs/designs/codebase-architecture.markdown

 ## Coding Conventions

+### Naming and Structure

-1. Use `%s` instead of `%q` in logs for values that contain only safe characters and are unlikely to be misunderstood without quotes:
+- Use `%s` instead of `%q` in logs for values that contain only safe characters and are unlikely to be misunderstood without quotes:
   - Cloudflare IDs such as zone, record, and WAF list IDs
   - domain names
   - full WAF list references in the form `account/name`
-2. Do not pluralize a variable only because its type is `map[..]...`.
+- Do not pluralize a variable only because its type is `map[..]...`.
 For example, a mapping from IP families to detected IPs should be named `detectedIP`, not `detectedIPs`.
-3. In tests, keep an expected mocked call on one line in most cases, even if the line becomes long.
+- In tests, keep an expected mocked call on one line in most cases, even if the line becomes long.
-4. For log messages, common existing patterns include:
+- For user-facing setting names and config field names:
+  - keep write-side settings singular when they describe one value written to one managed object, such as `RECORD_COMMENT`
+  - keep ownership selectors plural when they scope a managed set, such as `MANAGED_RECORDS_COMMENT_REGEX`

+### User-Facing Messages and Logs

 - Keep a short primary message and emit follow-up hints or details with `NoticeOncef` or `InfoOncef` when helpful.
+- Prefer a two-layer model: keep summary messages plain and compact, and put operational nuance (for example uncertainty or inconsistency risk) in follow-up details.
+- Keep summary and detail messages semantically aligned; details may add nuance but should not contradict summaries.
-   - Use `%q` for raw or untrusted inputs such as user-provided environment values or parser tokens, while continuing to use `%s` for the safe identifiers listed above.
+- Use `%q` for parser and validation diagnostics on raw or untrusted inputs, such as environment values or parser tokens.
+- For advisory values where exact text is not required for remediation (for example ignored or overridden settings), avoid assignment-like forms such as `KEY=%q`; prefer `KEY (%s)` where `%s` is a quoted preview value (truncated when long).
+- Keep exact non-truncated values in mismatch/validation diagnostics where full-fidelity strings are required for user remediation.
+- Continue to use `%s` for safe identifiers listed above.
+- Keep short operational `Noticef` and `Infof` messages without trailing periods.
 - Handle long fixed guidance text either by splitting string literals across lines or by using `//nolint:lll` when that keeps the message clearer.
 - Factor repeated guidance into helper functions, such as permission or mismatch hints, instead of duplicating long messages.
-5. For user-facing setting names and config field names:
-   - keep write-side settings singular when they describe one value written to one managed object, such as `RECORD_COMMENT`
-   - keep ownership selectors plural when they scope a managed set, such as `MANAGED_RECORDS_COMMENT_REGEX`
+- For mutation failures against external APIs:
+  - if the outcome is ambiguous (for example, network timeout), prefer wording like `could not confirm ...`
+  - if the failure is definitive (for example, explicit API rejection), `failed to ...` is acceptable
+  - keep inconsistency hints explicit when relevant (`records might be inconsistent`, `content may be inconsistent`)
+  - future side task: add careful error case splitting so wording can distinguish definitive rejections from ambiguous transport failures

+### Refactoring and Linting

-6. When addressing `unparam`, do not remove a parameter mechanically.
+- When addressing `unparam`, do not remove a parameter mechanically.
   - First check whether the parameter is part of the helper's honest contract.
   - If removing it would hard-code a real dependency into a generic-looking helper, prefer deleting the thin wrapper and calling a more explicit helper directly, or keep the parameter with a local suppression and reason.
   - Avoid "fixing" `unparam` by turning an explicit dependency into hidden coupling.
+- For final cleanup flows:
+  - keep cleanup idempotent where possible; missing resources should usually be treated as already cleaned
+  - use warning-level notices for unexpected but tolerated cleanup drift instead of hard failures
+  - keep mode differences as explicit pre-steps over a shared cleanup pipeline instead of duplicating logic

+### Documentation and Comments

+- For user-facing feature availability notes:
+  - use `unreleased` before the first release tag for that feature
+  - use `since version X.Y.Z` (or `available since version X.Y.Z`) only after the release tag exists
+  - do not label a planned next release as already released
+- For user-facing documentation of settings with default and opt-in modes:
+  - describe the common behavior first when there is a meaningful mode delta
+  - avoid forced default-versus-opt-in contrasts when semantics are uniform (for example, an empty regex naturally matches any string)
+  - emphasize operational deltas that affect safety or lifecycle behavior, such as shutdown cleanup scope
+- For design documents under `docs/designs/`, prefer tight and precise wording over broad tutorial-style narrative.
+- For `README.markdown`, prioritize readability for not-so-technical users; keep deep mapping details in setting tables or reference sections instead of dense introductory prose.
+- For code comments:
+  - prioritize tightening comments that describe contracts, invariants, ownership, safety boundaries, lifecycle guarantees, or other non-obvious behavior
+  - avoid churn on obvious local comments that only restate nearby code
+  - prefer deleting redundant comments over rewriting them with equivalent wording